peterhinch/micropython-async/TUTORIAL.md

 ## 2.1 Differences from CPython

-CPython refers to Python 3.5 as installed on PC's.
+Here CPython refers to Python 3.5.
 In the interests of small size and efficiency uasyncio is a subset of asyncio with some differences.

 It doesn't support objects of type ``Future`` and ``Task``.
 Routines to run concurrently are defined as coroutines instantiated with ``async def``.